Transfer Learning for Neutrino Scattering: Domain Adaptation with GANs: GAN framework

 The generator for given normalized (anti)neutrino energy $E_\nu^\prime$ gives as an output two kinematic variables characterizing the muon, namely, $E_\mu^\prime$ and $\theta^\prime$, where

 $E_\nu$ is the (anti)neutrino energy, $E_{\nu, min} = 0.3$~GeV, $E_{\nu, max} = 10$~GeV,

 and $m_\mu$ is the muon mass, $\theta$ is the muon scattering angle relative to the neutrino beam direction.

-The choice of the proxy prime variables is discussed in the Ref.~\cite{bonilla2025generativeadversarialneuralnetworks}.
-The values $E_{\nu, min}$ and $E_{\nu, max}$ correspond to minimal and maximal neutrino energy generated by the model, respectively.
+The choice of the proxy variables is discussed in the Ref.~\cite{bonilla2025generativeadversarialneuralnetworks}.
+The values $E_{\nu, min}$ and $E_{\nu, max}$ correspond to minimal and maximal neutrino energy generated by the model.
 In this paper, we consider a slightly different value of $E^-_\nu$ than in the previous study~\cite{bonilla2025generativeadversarialneuralnetworks}.
-While the previous boundary prevented the production of non-physical events, they turned out to be too strong for applications discussed in the present studies, namely, $\nu_\mu$-argon scattering, or changes in physical parameters in the simulation.
+While the previously introduced boundaries prevented the production of non-physical events, they turned out to be too strong for the applications discussed in the present study.
 Since in experimental data we expect not to follow the same physics as the \nuwro{} simulation, the constraint has been relaxed to $E^-_\nu = E_\nu-4$~MeV.

-In our previous studies, we optimized the model using $\nu_\mu$-carbon ($^{12}C$) scattering data produced with \nuwro{} ver.~\texttt{21.09} generator.
+In our previous studies, we optimized the model using $\nu_\mu$-carbon ($^{12}$C) scattering data produced with \nuwro{} ver.~\texttt{21.09} generator.
 In the present analysis, we generate data using the same version of \nuwro{}.
-However, for one discussed case, we consider the newest version of \nuwro{}, ver.~\texttt{25.03}.
+However, for one discussed case, we consider the \nuwro{} ver.~\texttt{25.03}.
 As we changed the boundary conditions, we repeated the previous analysis and obtained a new model for neutrino-carbon scattering.
 This model serves as the baseline for subsequent studies.